Kenzō Kotani: Yasukuni Shrine 1933–1945

 Yasunori used this name throughout his time at the shrine and worked not only the longest but was the most prolific, having produced over 1600 swords during his time there.
 In 1938, General Nara Taketsugu (奈良武次), aide-de-camp to the Emperor, awarded the character 'Take' (武) from his name to Yasunori, as he had earlier done for Yasunori's uncle, Yasutoku, on 13 September 1934.
 Their new names Taketoku (武徳) and Takenori (武憲) were to be signed on swords made outside the shrine.

 Working style

 Swords made by the Kajiyama group strive to emulate the Nagamitsu/Kagemitsu style of the Kamakura period as directed by the Directors of the Nipponto Tanrankai.
 Swords by this group were done in gunome choji or ko-choji midare style in nioi.
 Sometimes ara nie can be seen in their work, particularly in that done by Yasunori and his uncle Yasutoku.
 Yasutoshi (Yasunori's cousin) made his swords truer than both his father in that he made his hamon out of pure nioi.
 Their Nakago were finished in kurijimomo (Yasutoku) or kurijiri (Yasunori and Yasutoshi) and generally in a gunto sugata of 60–66 cm.
 However, he sometimes produced special orders with longer lengths like 69–70 cm.

 When the war ended in September 1945, crafting gunto at the shrine ceased.
-Yasunori did not return to swordmaking until 1970 and stopped making swords entirely after approximately 1978.
+Yasunori did not return to swordmaking until 1970 and stopped making swords in 1983.